CedricS789/Segmentation-Based-Classification-of-3D-Urban-Point-Clouds/README.md

 ### 2.5 Geometric Classification

+**Goal**: Assign the final semantic label (e.g., "Building") to each Segment based on its aggregate properties.

-Finally, segments will be classified based on geometric descriptors derived from the s-voxels.
+With the points now grouped into meaningful segments, the final step is to assign semantic labels.
+Segments are classified based on the geometric descriptors derived from their constituent s-voxels.

 * **Ground**: These are identified by large planar segments with normal vectors parallel to the global Z-axis ($\vec{n} \approx [0,0,1]$).